Strings for Kids and Taconic Junior Ensemble Faculty

 Joana Genova, violin and Taconic Junior Ensemble

 Bulgarian-born violinist Joana Genova has built a diverse career as a chamber and orchestral musician, soloist, and pedagogue.
-She is Adjunct Professor at Montclair State University, Artist Associate at Williams College, Violin and Viola Instructor at Bennington College and served as Assistant Professor at The University of Indianapolis from 2017 until 2022.
+She is Adjunct Professor at Montclair State University, Artist Associate at Williams College, Violin Instructor at Bennington College and served as Assistant Professor at The University of Indianapolis from 2017 until 2022.
 Joana is Co-Artistic Director of Taconic Music and second violinist of The Indianapolis Quartet.
 She concertizes with Taconic Chamber Players, appears as a frequent guest at festivals and concert series and has performed internationally in Bulgaria, Holland, Germany, and Bosnia-Herzegovina and Italy.
 Joana made her solo debut at age 12 with the Plovdiv Chamber Orchestra and is a top prizewinner of the National Competition in Bulgaria.
 She earned her bachelor’s degree at the Conservatory of Amsterdam and her master’s in chamber music at the Rotterdam Conservatory.
 Joana is passionate about music education and organizes all outreach programs of Taconic Music: Strings for Kids lessons and recitals, Music in Action at local schools, cafes and libraries, family concerts, summer camps and more.

 HeatherMünch-headshot-by-John-Sutton.jpg